 In Japan, it’s not common to shake hands and hug or kiss on the cheek with friends and family.
 It is even said that’s probably the reason why Japan has lower cases of COVID-19 compared with some other countries.
 Especially during the pandemic, it’s better to avoid shaking hands as you are already accustomed to.
 And when you are queuing up, keep your distance between people, often there are social distancing markers on the foot at supermarkets or shops.

 Talk less at the restaurant

 In many small restaurants, they will ask the customers not to talk during a meal or ask them to talk less.
-And sometimes suggested to wear a mask when you speak and put it off when you eat and repeat.
+And sometimes suggested wearing a mask when you speak and putting it off when you eat and repeat.
 You also will be asked to check the body temperature and to put a hand sanitizer before entering the restaurant.

 Cashless options in Japan

-Japan has limited options for cashless, that’s true.
-But a big city like Tokyo, and convenience stores, you can still find some places you can pay with cashless ways.
+Japan has limited options for cashless.
+But in a big city like Tokyo, and convenience stores, you can still find some places you can pay with cashless ways.
 Major cashless options here are credit cards, IC cards (prepaid transportation cards such as Suica), and mobile apps such as PayPay, Rakuten Pay, LINE Pay, and Apple Pay.

 Amabie, the symbol of the pandemic in Japan